 - ¼ tsp allspice, ground

 - 8 whole apples, Granny Smith, peeled, cored, and thinly sliced

-- 2 whole apple, Cortland, peeled, cored, and thinly sliced
+- 2 whole apples, Cortland, peeled, cored, and thinly sliced

-- 2 whole apple, Cosmic Crisp, or Honeycrisp, peeled, cored, and thinly sliced
+- 2 whole apples, Cosmic Crisp, or Honeycrisp, peeled, cored, and thinly sliced

 - ⅛ cup lemon, juice